 What is Voice Search Optimization?

-Voice search SEO (also called voice search optimization) makes it easier for search engines to find and pull up information based on these unique types of searches.
+Voice search SEO (also called voice search optimization or Google assistant SEO) makes it easier for search engines to find and pull up information based on these unique types of searches.

 As of 2022, 27% of the global population is using voice searches on mobile, according to Google.
 This will continue to increase, and learning how to adapt SEO best practices to voice search can make the difference between growing your business and lagging behind your competition.